 - Allow them to set for a few minutes after you remove the baking sheet from the oven.

-In case you're not aware, I love the ease and speed of making muffin tin dinner recipes.
-And, salmon cakes are no exception.
+If you love the ease and speed of making muffin tin dinner recipes.
+And, salmon cakes can be made this way too.

 - There's no need for handling the fish mixture or shaping patties.

 - The sides and the bottoms brown beautifully.